Carmella O'Neal,

 I bring a unique set of experiences to the table, including 10 years as a public school teacher and life as a chronically messy, over-achieving, creative, zany human being.
 My lens is one of compassion: all behavior has meaning, and I remember that when you share vulnerable things with me.
 I work hard to be present with every person in every session, and my promise is that I'll sit with you in whatever it is you're struggling with.

 I graduated from Purdue Fort Wayne's counseling program in May of 2024 and have experience with clients ranging from kids to mature adults.
-I specialize in work with teens, but I love working with couples, young-uns, mid-life crises, and everything in between!
+I specialize in work with teens, but I love working with young-uns, mid-life crises, the wise, and everything in between!
+I am LGBTQIA+ community-friendly and experienced.
 I hope you'll take a chance and reach out -- let's see what we can do together!

 Kara Guidinger,